 In the weeks leading up to your flight and vacation.

 Check where your passport is, this means being able to put your hands on it immediately, not thinking vaguely hmm “it’s in a safe”!

 If you need to renew a passport (we just had to do this for my son), make sure to apply for your new passport in plenty of time, remember in high season a passport may take up to six weeks (or more) to be returned – that is providing all the relevant details and requirement were met.
-If you forget to send something, forms are unclear, file size is too big, or the passport office require additional information / forms, then this will prolong your passport turnaround time – a potential disaster!
+If you forget to send something, forms are unclear, the file size is too big, or the passport office requires additional information / forms, then this will prolong your passport turnaround time – a potential disaster!

 BOOK YOUR FLIGHT

 Flight – Sounds basic, but double check you have your flight booked, and that it is departing from the correct airport, and on the correct date.
 You will require a confirmation if using a travel agent, and get a receipt.

 Frequent Flyer – Check if your airline has a frequent flyer programme.
 Most are free to join, so do that now Not something your travel agent will do for you.